btcpayserver/btcpayserver-php-client/docs/invoices/index.md

 ##  Invoices
 Creating an invoice allows you to accept payment in bitcoins.
-You can also query the BitPay's system to find out more information about the invoice that you created.
+You can also query the BTCPayServer's system to find out more information about the invoice that you created.

 Working with an Invoice Object
 ==============================

-Every invoice can have lots of data that can be used and sent to BitPay as reference.
+Every invoice can have lots of data that can be used and sent to BTCPayServer as reference.
 Feel free to take a look at `Bitpay\InvoiceInterface` for code comments on what each method returns and a more in depth explanation.